plicease-legacy/Alien-Builder/README.md

 The name of the folder which will house the library where it is downloaded and built.
 The default name is `_alien`.

+## dest\_dir

+If set to true (the default is false), do a "double staged destdir" install.

+TODO: needs FAQ

 ## env

 Environment overrides.
 Allows you to set environment variables as a